How to Prepare for a Coding Bootcamp

 FreeCodeCamp is an extensive online course that is a great next step since it forces students to get out of in-browser exercises.

 GitHub offers a great tutorial on how to use it to create a simple "Hello World" site.
 No matter what coding bootcamp you choose, having an early familiarity with GitHub will help.

 Designmodo's Bootstrap 4 tutorial is a great tool for understanding how front-end frameworks like Bootstrap 4 work.

 Offline Resources to Prepare for Coding Bootcamps

 Replit and CodePen - These in-browser editors are good tools for quickly writing and testing code without having to set up full environments.
 They also come pre-loaded with all the dependencies you would otherwise have to manually spend time inserting yourself.
 Best of all, they can be accessed on any device with web capability.

 Lastly, don't miss out on the events and development workshops in your area.
 Chances are your coding bootcamps also host workshops and events that cover basics in HTML, CSS, and the programming languages they cover.
 You might even learn more about the different schools and meet instructors to help you choose which course is right for you.
 If you are in the Houston or Atlanta area, for instance, we hold workshops all the time and invite potential students to find out what learning at DigitalCrafts is like.

-If you want to take a deeper dive into code before classes start you should also check out our recent post on The Best Resources For Learning How To Code.
+If you want to take a deeper dive into code before classes start you should browse our blog for posts on "coding resources".